gdr-igrv/igrv-website/content/authors/nicolas-passat/_index.md

 # Organizations/Affiliations
 organizations:
 - name: CReSTIC, Université de Reims
   url: "https://crestic.univ-reims.fr/"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
+draft: true
 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: